 Products designed with compassion do not undermine climatic conditions necessary for life.

 As all human prosperity springs forth from Earth alone, a planet with finite resources, the conventional ideology of infinite economic expansion that degrades and depletes life’s sustaining necessities is an obvious dead end for humanity.
 We cannot accept the climate destroying policies and products most of our major institutions are actively engaged in.
 Not accepting, and acting to change this, automatically rejects conventional business practices and governmental norms.
 That is why Horizontal is an outlier.

 There is a growing global movement of outliers in civil society, social movements, indigenous groups, environmentalists, political activists, social enterprises, benefit corporations, and triple bottom line companies, one of which is Horizontal.
 We outliers are redefining success in business by competing to be not just the best in the world, but to be the best for the world.
 We understand that how a product gets made matters a great deal more today than ever before; and why a product gets made matters even more than that.

 Great nights in bed imbue our days with greater possibilities

 Horizontal’s commercial arena is human life at night.
-We provide a holistic solution for sleeping well in the time of Climate Breakdown.
-A Night Shift.
+We provide a holistic solution for sleeping well in the time of Climate Breakdown: Night Shifting.
 A personal shift that goes beyond the many benefits of great sleep and goes beyond the bedroom, too.
 It recognizes we humans are interdependent and inseparable from this complete system called Nature.
-Acknowledging the truth releases our better angels, changes our thoughts and behaviour, shifts our priorities at home, at play, and when we go to work.
+Acknowledging the truth releases our better angels, changes our thoughts and behavior, shifts our priorities at home, at play, and when we go to work.

 Horizontal is our creative, practical and compassionate solution for human sleep in the twenty-first century.